Traditional or Modern: Cultural Diffusion Marks a New Era of Parenting

 A drastic increase in children’s pocket money can also show how parenting has changed over time.
 Traditional parents would give their children comparatively lesser pocket money where as parents of the modern generation love to spoil their children and provide them with everything they wish for.

 Changes in the way birthday parties are celebrated certainly show how much parents have also changed in their ways over time.
 Initially, a typical birthday party would have aunts, uncles and their kids come over.
-Traditionally, there would be a feast and a birthday cake with a cartoon character on it would be cut.
+Traditional or Modern, there would be a feast and a birthday cake with a cartoon character on it would be cut.

-Birthdays have evolved greatly moving from the traditional party to the post modern parties at Fast food chains with magic shows and a mascot dances with fully themed hi-teas and providing costumes for all the guests.
+Birthdays have evolved greatly moving from the Traditional or Modern party to the post modern parties at Fast food chains with magic shows and a mascot dances with fully themed hi-teas and providing costumes for all the guests.
 The guest list has similarly been expanded in cooperating the birthday kid’s school friends, family friends and office colleagues.

 As far as adolescents are concerned, traditionalist parents would have a more rough and tough attitude where as modern parents are more sensitive towards their child’s initial stages of childhood.